A new study, carried out in Japan, finds that people who have type O blood are more likely to die following severe trauma.

 The scientists believe that this stark difference in death rates may be due to a blood clotting agent known as von Willebrand factor.
 This is found in lower levels in people with type O blood, perhaps increasing the risk of hemorrhage.

 These findings back up earlier studies.
-For instance, one study found that venous thrombosis — a blood clot in a vein — is more likely to occur in patients who are not type O.
+For instance, one study found that venous thrombosis — a blood clot in a vein — is

 Similarly, another found that being blood group O increased the risk of postpartum hemorrhages, or significant blood loss following childbirth.